niels-nijens/cloudflared-sse-test/README.md

-# cloudflared-sse-test
+# Cloudflared SSE test
 This repository is created to test the behavior of a PHP-based Server-Sent Events stream with the [Cloudflare Argo tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/).

 ## The problem
-At the time of writing the cloudflared tunnel command does not seem to disconnect a SSE stream connection when the browser disconnects and the proxy keeps the connection alive.
+At the time of writing the cloudflared Argo tunnel does not seem to disconnect a SSE stream connection when the browser disconnects and the proxy keeps the connection alive.
 This causes a PHP-FPM child process to be locked to a disconnected stream as the PHP script never receives a disconnection through [`connection_aborted()`](https://www.php.net/manual/en/function.connection-aborted).

-When enough Server-Sent event stream requests are made the PHP-FPM container will eventually only be processing (disconnected) streams, causing a denial of service.
+When enough Server-Sent event stream requests are made to the PHP-FPM container, it will eventually only be processing (disconnected) streams, causing a denial of service.

+Server-Sent event stream requests sent directly to the Nginx container will stop processing properly when they are disconnected.
+Freeing up the PHP-FPM process.

 ## Installation